graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-04-cube-root-formats.md

 <img class="img" src="{{ page.image_dir | append: 'block_absmax.svg' | relative_url }}">

-which looks like a mixture of a <span style="color: #1b9e77; font-weight:bold">truncated normal distribution</span> and a <span style="color: #d95f02; font-weight:bold">two-point distribution</span> at `(-1, 1)`.
-While not exact, this is intuitive, since every block will contain a value at `+1` or `-1` (the absolute-maximum value) and the rest of the block must be less than this extreme value by definition.
+This looks like a mixture of a <span style="color: #1b9e77; font-weight:bold">truncated normal distribution</span> and a <span style="color: #d95f02; font-weight:bold">two-point distribution</span> at `(-1, 1)`.
+While not exact, this is intuitive, since every block will contain a value at `+1` or `-1` (the absolute maximum value) and the rest of the block must be less than this extreme value by definition.

-### Cube root density for block-absmax formats
+### Cube root density for block absmax formats

-We're all set for the final step in our journey to find MSE-optimal formats for block-absmax scaled data.
+We're all set for the final step in our journey to find MSE-optimal formats for block absmax scaled data.

 We want to distribute centroids according to the cube root of the distribution we just plotted ⬆.
 To do this, we need to know the truncation points of the normal distribution before it is scaled to `[-1, +1]`.
 This is the expected absolute maximum of `block_size` iid normal values.
 Fortunately, there are some approximations to this, a simple one is `expected_max = sqrt(2 * log(block_size / pi))`.

-This is it — we've reached our **recipe for optimal block-absmax formats**:
+This is it — we've reached our **recipe for optimal block absmax formats**:

  1. Assume a distribution for the input data (e.g. normal, Laplace, Student's t) and given `block_size`, `n`.
  2. Calculate an approximate expected absolute maximum of `block_size` iid values.
 This is the truncation point.
  3. Choose centroids: always include `[-1, +1]`, then choose `n-2` equally spaced values according to the cube root of the truncated-and-scaled pdf (which is also a truncated normal, Laplace or Student's t distribution).

-Perhaps it's easier just to give the code:
+The code is perhaps simpler than the recipe:

 ```python
 n, block_size = 8, 64